arverag/red_cogs/README.md

 # red_time
-Cog for RED Discord Bot
+Cogs built for the RED Discord Bot